Everyone has their view of what a content gap analysis is.

 But there’s more.

-Keep reading to understand the analysis, why marketers need content gap analyses, and how to execute it.
+Keep reading to understand the analysis, why marketers need content gap analysis, and how to execute it.

 A content gap analysis is the process where you take a deep look at the articles you’re creating along with their targeted keywords.
 The main goal is to determine what kind of content you need to create or what you need to improve in order to match what your audience is looking for and is missing from your website.